syedtasavour/syedtasavour/README.md

 | **Cloud** | AWS (Lambda · SES · S3 · EC2 · VPC · API Gateway) · DigitalOcean |
 | **Databases** | PostgreSQL · MongoDB · Redis · Supabase · NeonDB |
 | **Concepts** | Multi-tenant SaaS · Microservices · Event-driven Architecture |
 ---

-## Places my code has gone

-I've had the chance to build infrastructure for platforms across industries — from senior living communications to AI-powered sports analytics used by **Major League Baseball**, **ESPN**, and elite performance programs.
-The kind of platforms that don't tolerate downtime, bad data, or slow queries.

-No names.
-NDAs exist for a reason.
-But the scale was real.

----
 ### 🏆 GitHub Trophies